liss-h/single-gpu-passthrough/README.md

 - `amd_iommu=on` : for full virtualization
 - `rd.driver.pre=vfio-pci` : force loading vfio-pci
-- `radeon.si_support=0 amdgpu.si_support=1` : to force `amdgpu` instead of `radeon` for my R7 240 (since wayland wouldn't work otherwise)

 > ### /etc/default/grub
 > ```
-> GRUB_CMDLINE_LINUX="rhgb quiet amd_iommu=on rd.driver.pre=vfio-pci radeon.si_support=0 amdgpu.si_support=1"
+> GRUB_CMDLINE_LINUX="rhgb quiet amd_iommu=on rd.driver.pre=vfio-pci"
 > ```

 <br>

 ## Permanent Claims

-I have my Vega GPU HDMI-Audio device permanently claimed, since i don't use it anyways.
+I have my both my GPU HDMI-Audio devices permanently claimed, since i don't use them anyways.
 That also ensures that all needed vfio kernel modules are permanently loaded.
-And it is one less device to detach, which _maybe_ makes it faster (haven't tested that).

 > ### /etc/modprobe.d/vfio.conf
 > ```
-> options vfio-pci ids=VEGA_AUDIO_DEVICE_ID
+> options vfio-pci ids=VEGA_AUDIO_DEVICE_ID,HD5450_VIDEO_DEVICE_ID,HD5450_AUDIO_DEVICE_ID
 > ```

-You can get the GPU's PCI device id via `lspci -nnv`.
+You can get the PCI device ids via `lspci -nnv`.
 Importantly this has to be the id in the square brackets at the end and not the one in front.
 So in this case `1002:aaf8` and **not** `08:00.1`.

 > ### lspci -nnv